21 Computer Science (CS) CV Examples For 2025

 Outline career progression

 • Had a variety of jobs?
-Select the three best ones that demonstrate your ability to develop apps, test new programmes before release, troubleshoot systems, and generally be a great tech person to work with.
+Select the three best ones that demonstrate your ability to develop apps, test new programmes before release, troubleshoot systems, and generally be a great tech professional to work with.

 Computer Science Internship CV Example